ryanoasis/nerd-fonts/contributing.md

 * Squashing to 1 commit is **not** required at this time
 * Use sensible commit messages (when in doubt: `git log`)
+* Short descriptive title in the first line, one empty line, and then multiple lines with an explanation (e.g. why and how).
-* Use a sensible number of commit messages
+* Use a sensible number of commits
-* If your PR fixes a specific issue number, include it in the commit message: `"Fixes XYZ error (fixes #123)"`
+* If your PR fixes a specific issue number, include it in the commit message: `Fixes: #123` as this activates the autolink and autoclose mechanism.

 ## Code standards